f-droid/fdroid-website/_posts/2018-07-05-this-week-in-fdroid-w27.md

 * [AnySoftKeyboard](https://f-droid.org/app/com.menny.android.anysoftkeyboard) updated (to 1.9.2055) and so did some of its language packs: [Brazilian](https://f-droid.org/app/com.anysoftkeyboard.languagepack.brazilian), [Norwegian](https://f-droid.org/app/com.anysoftkeyboard.languagepack.norwegian) [Spanish](https://f-droid.org/app/com.anysoftkeyboard.languagepack.spain), [Czech](https://f-droid.org/app/org.herrlado.ask.languagepack.czech).

 * [twitlatte](https://f-droid.org/app/com.github.moko256.twitlatte) 1.3.0 now supports TLSv1.2 on Android 4.4 devices.
-If you have one of those and twitlatte was failing to connect to your favorite instance, you might want to give this app another try.
+If you have one of those and twitlatte was failing to connect to your favourite instance, you might want to give this app another try.
 Other improvements include the ability to open links in an external browser, highlight of the selected account on the drawer, and bug fixes.

 * [Gallery](https://f-droid.org/app/com.simplemobiletools.gallery) 4.3.1 brings a recycle bin, grouping media thumbnails by different criteria, and assorted UI and stability improvements.